Dynamic-Mobile-Security/mdast-cli/README.md

 As a result in the `downloaded_apps` repository will be application with name `best_apk_d0wnl04d3r.apk` and manual scan will be started.

 ### AppStore
-To download application from AppStore you need to know application_id and have **iTunes account with installed application** and credentials for it: email and password with 2FA code.
+To download application from AppStore you need to know application_id and have **iTunes account** and credentials for it: email and password with 2FA code.

 You need to select the `--distribution_system appstore` and specify mandatory parameters.

-This script will not work if the app has not been purchased in your AppStore account.
-It is the status of the app that is important, it must be confirmed with a fingerprint or password even if it is free.
-You can check this by making sure your app is in 'My apps' in your AppStore account settings.

 To successfully sign in to iTunes, you will need to **obtain and save** the 2fa code for later use.
 When you run the script for the first time, use your email and password, you will get a login error in the console and at this point a two-factor authentication code will come to your device